rhysd/NyaoVim/README.md

 > Use Vim as a component from a shell or in an IDE.

 NyaoVim has the same spirit as this.
-NyaoVim contains Neovim editor as WebComponent and enables to extend its UI with web technology as recent modern editors and IDEs (e.g. [Atom](http://atom.io/), [VS Code](https://github.com/Microsoft/vscode), [LightTable](http://lighttable.com/)).
+NyaoVim contains Neovim editor as Web Component and enables to extend its UI with web technology as recent modern editors and IDEs (e.g. [Atom](http://atom.io/), [VS Code](https://github.com/Microsoft/vscode), [LightTable](http://lighttable.com/)).

 ## Goals

 - NyaoVim bundles **no extended UI** by default.
 It only provides the nice UI plugin architecture.
-Users should compose their favorite UI with WebComponent, HTML and CSS.
+Users should compose their favorite UI with Web Component, HTML and CSS.
 - Do not introduce another plugin manager.
-HTML for WebComponent should be bundled with Vim plugin.
+HTML for Web Component should be bundled with Vim plugin.
 Therefore Vim plugin manager can handle UI components and it enables to bundle JS codes and Vim script codes.
 - Do not lose Vim's comfortability by default.
 - UI component creators can use powerful APIs ([Node.js APIs](https://nodejs.org/en/docs/), [Electron APIs](https://github.com/atom/electron/tree/master/docs/api) and [Neovim msgpack-rpc APIs](https://neovim.io/doc/user/msgpack_rpc.html)), so many [npm packages](https://www.npmjs.com/) and [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/).
 - Cross Platform (Linux, OS X, Windows)